 Cashmore, who came to Drake as a student-athlete from St. Pius X High School in Kansas City, Mo., recently married the former Kara Engebrecht, a fellow Drake graduate and volleyball student-athlete.
 His brother, Pat, was also a member of the Bullddogs’ football program who led the team in rushing in 2011.

-Steve Flynn is in his first season as a coach at his alma mater and will oversee the offensive line and also will work with the interior wide receivers.
+John Bloss is in his second season as a coach at his alma mater and oversees the defensive backs.

-Former Drake standout Jeff Martin is in his 20th year as an aide with the 2015 season marking his ninth season as receivers coach after previously tutoring the quarterbacks.
+Former Drake standout Jeff Martin is in his 23rd year as an aide with the 2018 season marking his 12th season as quarterbacks coach.

 A native of Des Moines, Martin graduated from Drake in 1977 as owner of five school records, including career pass completions (370) and total offensive plays (982).